 Black Back Patterns

-Dogs with a tan point pattern have a dark base color with lighter markings on the muzzle, eyebrows, chest, underside, lower legs, and under the tail.
-They have very specific facial markings and a dark ridge running down the nose which is also called a nose bar.
+Dogs with a tan point pattern have a dark base color with lighter markings on the cheeks, eyebrows, chest, underside, lower legs, and under the tail.
+They have very specific face markings that include a dark ridge running down the nose which I call a nose bar.

 The size of tan markings can be smaller in recessive black carriers (at/a).
 And markings can be slightly bigger in some dogs that are recessive red carriers (E/e) or domino carriers (E/eA, E/eG).